horkenw/personalBlogResource/source/_posts/urloruri.md

 It is a subset of the Uniform Resource Identifier (URI) that specifies where an identified resource is available and the mechanism for retrieving it. from [Difference between URI, URL and URN][]

-> It is colloquially termed a web address, is a reference to a resource that specifies its location on network, URL occur most commonly to reference web page(html), but are also used for file transfor(ftp) or email(mailto) for most, and many other application.
+> It is colloquially termed a web address, is a reference to a resource that specifies its location on network, URL occur most commonly to reference web page(html), but are also used for file transfor(ftp://) or email(mailto://) for most, and many other application.
 > Definition from [Wikipedia-URL](https://en.wikipedia.org/wiki/URL)

 ## URN (Uniform Resource Name):